Plant Hardiness Zones and Chill Hours

 Say you live in Nashville, TN and your zip code is 37212.
 The lookup will tell you that you are in zone 7a, which means that on average your winter lows will range from zero to five degrees Fahrenheit.
 So if a gardening guide says a particular plant will do best in zones 5b - 8a, you usually don't have anything to worry about if you're in zone 7.

 Now that you know your zone, shop our plants and trees available for your area.

 Keep in mind that no two years are the same weatherwise, and you may get some years that are considerably colder or warmer than average.
 Especially if you live near the edge of a Plant Hardiness Zone, you'll want to be alert to the need of taking some precautions if some of your plants are near the edge of their range.
 You may want to consider covering plants during cold snaps or bringing them indoors.

-Some plants like fruit trees and flowers like tulips require a minimum number of chill hours to thrive.
+Some plants, like fruit trees and certain flowers require a minimum number of chill hours to thrive.
 This process of setting a plant's dormancy framework is called vernalization (which comes from the Latin vernus, meaning Spring).
-It is a process where the plant kind of sets its internal alarm clock to wake up in the Spring instead of Summer or Fall, so that it can take advantage of the warm weather to blossom, set fruit, and finish the seed cycle before the coming of another Winter's nap.
+It is a process where the plant kind of sets its internal alarm clock to wake up in the Spring instead of Summer or Fall, so that it can take advantage of the warm weather to blossom, set fruit, and finish the seed cycle before the coming of another winter's nap.

 You may be surprised to find that the middle of the country around Nashville, Kentucky, Virginia, etc. get some of the biggest Chill Hour counts in the country because farther North, the temperature may fall below freezing and stay there for months at a time.
 Only time spent between 32 and 45 degrees (F) count.